-An indemnity is an obligation contained in a document (such as an agreement, deed or an organisation's constitution) or legislation whereby a person or organisation agrees to pay for the penalty or legal fees of another person if something goes wrong.
+An indemnity is an obligation contained in a document (such as an agreement, deed or an organisation's constitution) or legislation whereby a person or organisation agrees to pay for the penalties or legal fees of another person if something goes wrong or a certain event occurs.
+Indemnities may extend or limit the rights that parties have if a dispute does occur.

-An organisation may indemnify a board member for liabilities that they may incur in the performance of their duties or responsibilities as a board member.
+An organisation may indemnify a board member for liabilities that they may incur in the performance of their role as a board member.
+However, this is usually on the condition that the liability did not occur due to the member breaching their legal duties and responsibilities.